-Hard-wired only smoke detectors (older type)
+Hard-wired only smoke detectors (older type) – not recommended

 Older hard-wired only smoke detectors will only function when there is power- that is a serious draw-back and fire events can cause disruption of power before engulfing homes.
+All hard-wired only detectors are now well beyond their expiration of 10 years.

 Hard-wired with battery back-up smoke detectors (recent)

-10 year Lithium Ion Battery Smoke Detector
+10 year Lithium Ion Battery Smoke Detector (newest)

 Photo-electric or Ionization?